 The Fund was exposed to daily cash redemptions of redeemable units up until February 2016.
 From February 2016 to August 2016, daily applications and redemptions were suspended by the Responsible Entity.
-Daily cash redemptions re-commenced on 8 September 2016 until 31 December 2016.
+Daily cash redemptions recommenced on 8 September 2016 until 31 December 2016.
 From 1 January 2017, the Responsible Entity announced that redemption requests will be processed on a quarterly basis, with the first redemption date being 31 March 2017.

 The Fund was also exposed to daily margin calls on derivatives.
 It therefore primarily holds investments that are traded in an active market and can be readily disposed.
 However, the Fund holds an investment in Molopo Energy Limited which are to be vested in ASIC to sell over a period of 6 months.
-The Fund also holds investments in Aurora Property Buy-Write Income Trust and RNY Property Trust, the securities of which are suspended from trading on the ASX as at the date of this report.
+The Fund also holds investments in Aurora Property Buy-Write Income the securities of which are suspended from trading on the ASX as at the date of this report as well as RNY Property Trust, which is unlisted.
 As a result, the Fund may not be able to quickly liquidate its investments in these instruments at an amount close to their fair value to meet its liquidity requirements.